Quantum Modularity for a Closed Hyperbolic 3-Manifold: Asymptotics

-\ee We will explore the function $X(r)$ in Section~\ref{qmodWRT}.
+We will explore the function $X(r)$ in Section~\ref{qmodWRT}.
 However, those familiar with~\cite{Zagier:Qmod} will surely guess what the function is.
 The numbers $A_{i}$ can be computed from a formal Gaussian integration~\cite{Gang}, which is obtained from a conjectural surgery formula of the series discussed in~\cite{DimGar:QC}.
 Although these agree for this example, their topological invariance has not been established.
 The invariance of the series in~\cite{DimGar:QC} for knots was only recently proved in~\cite{GSW}.
-Using the notation of~\cite{GSW}, we can define\footnote{There is an ambiguity of a sign due to the $\sqrt{\delta}$ but this can be chosen and then used consistently.} for each embedding of the trace field $\rho_1,\dots,\rho_7$ and corresponding $z_j$ making the seventh order factor of Equation~\eqref{eq:z.pol} vanish \be \begin{tiny}
+Recall the notation of~\cite{GSW},